Skip to content

 Learning outcomes explained

 To reach the general learning outcomes above, we have set a number of smaller learning outcomes.
-Each chapter (found at Course material) starts with these smaller learning outcomes.
+Each chapter (for example here) starts with these smaller learning outcomes.
 Use these at the start of a chapter to get an idea what you will learn.
 Use them also at the end of a chapter to evaluate whether you have learned what you were expected to learn.

 Learning experiences